 As you signal a turn or a lane change, if the arrows don't flash but just stay on, a signal bulb may be burned out and other drivers won't see your turn signal.
-If you have the Driver Information Center, it will tell you if you have a burned out bulb.
-See the Index under Driver Information Center.

 If a bulb is burned out, replace it to help avoid an accident.
 If the green arrows don't go on at all when you signal a turn, check the fuse (see the Index under Fuses & Circuit Breakers) and for burned-out bulbs.